2012 Rakhine State riots

 The 2012 Rakhine State riots were a series of conflicts primarily between ethnic Rakhine Buddhists and Rohingya Muslims in northern Rakhine State, Myanmar, though by October Muslims of all ethnicities had begun to be targeted.
-The riots came after weeks of sectarian disputes including a gang rape and murder of a Rakhine woman which police allege was committed by three Rohingya Muslims.
-On 8 June 2012, Rohingyas started to protest from Friday's prayers in Maungdaw township.
+The riots came after weeks of sectarian disputes, including the gang rape and murder of a Rakhine woman, which police allege was committed by three Rohingya Muslims.
+On 8 June 2012, Rohingyas began to protest after Friday's prayers in Maungdaw township.
 More than a dozen residents were killed after police started firing.
 A state of emergency was declared in Rakhine, allowing the military to participate in administration of the region.
-As of 22 August 2012, officially there were 88 casualties: 57 Muslims and 31 Buddhists.
+As of 22 August 2012, there were 88 official casualties: 57 Muslims and 31 Buddhists.
 An estimated 90,000 people were displaced by the violence.

 Rohingya NGOs accused the Burmese army and police of playing a role in targeting Rohingyas through mass arrests and arbitrary violence, though in-depth research by the International Crisis Group reported that members of both communities were grateful for the protection provided by the military.
 While the government response was praised by the United States and the European Union, NGOs were more critical, citing discrimination of Rohingyas by the previous military government.
-The United Nations High Commissioner for Refugees and several human rights groups rejected the President Thein Sein's proposal to resettle the Rohingya abroad.
+The United Nations High Commissioner for Refugees and several human rights groups rejected President Thein Sein's proposal to resettle the Rohingya abroad.

 Fighting broke out again in October, resulting in at least 80 deaths, the displacement of more than 20,000 people, and the burning of thousands of homes.
 Rohingyas are not allowed to leave their settlements, officially due to security concerns, and are the subject of a campaign of commercial boycott led by Buddhist monks.